hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 `homebridge-unifi-protect2` subscribes to messages sent to the topic `message/get`.
 If you publish an MQTT message containing `true` to the `message/get` topic, a message will be published to the `message` topic containing the current doorbell message and remaining duration in the JSON message format above.

 ### Some Fun Facts
   * MQTT support is disabled by default.
 It's enabled when an MQTT broker is specified in the configuration.
   * MQTT is configured per-controller.
 This allows you to have different MQTT brokers for different Protect controllers, if needed.
   * If connectivity to the broker is lost, it will perpetually retry to connect in one-minute intervals.
   * If a bad URL is provided, MQTT support will not be enabled.
-  * Some messages are controller-specific, such as those for the liveviews and securitysystem topics.
-To use these topics, make sure you use the controller MAC address when you create your topic strings.